kmoe/slack-pokebot/README.md

 ### 1. Add Incoming Webhook to Slack

-Make sure you're logged in to the Slack team you want to install slack-pokebot on, and go to
+Make sure you're logged in to the Slack team you want to install slack-pokebot on, and go to https://YOUR_TEAM_NAME.slack.com/apps/new/A0F7XDUAZ-incoming-webhooks.

+Choose the channel you want the bot to post to (ours is called #pokemon-notify), make a note of the webhook URL, and customise the name of the bot if you like.

+Save the settings.

 ### 2. Deploy to Heroku

-Just click here, and follow the instructions!
+Now click here, and follow the instructions:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)